 Wood that is pressure-treated with preservatives (creosote and inorganic salts such as chromated copper arsenate) were required by building codes in many states for use at the point of wood-soil interface.
 Arsenic and creosote now have very few uses, and various formulations using copper and borates dominate the market place today.
 These preservatives are primarily used to prevent fungal decay, but they also prevent termite damage to the wood.

 The most frequently used control measure against C. formosanus is to place a chemical barrier between the termites and the structure to be protected.
-Cyclodienes such as chlordane have been in widespread use but are now banned.
+Cyclodienes have been in widespread use but are now banned.
 The organophosphate chlorpyrifos, which replaced cyclodienes in the mid-1980s, was recently phased out due to human toxicity concerns.
 Termiticides that are currently available include permethrin, cypermethrin, bifenthrin, fenvalerate, imidachloprid, fipronil, chlortraniliprole and chlorfenapyr, which are labelled under various trade names.
 Pyrethroids such as permethrin, cypermethrin, bifenthrin and fenvalerate repel the termites from treatment barriers, whereas other termiticides prevent termite invasion by lethal contact.
 Newer termiticides (such as fipronil, imidacloprid, chlortraniliprole) are non-repellents and are transfered from termite to termite via grooming and nestmate contacts, resulting in colony collapse.

 For pre-construction treatments, soil termiticides are applied onto sub-slab soil before the foundation is poured.
 Post-construction treatments can be carried out by drilling holes through the slabs, injecting insecticides under the foundations and by drenching the trenches dug into the soil along the building foundations.